mmdclx/get-dirs/README.md

 # get-dirs
-`get-dirs` 🌳 is a tiny helper for Node.js that walks your directory tree and 📂 streams each folder it finds.
-Pass the starting path and receive a `Readable` stream of absolute directory paths.
+`get-dirs` 🌳 recursively walks a directory and returns a Node.js `Readable` stream of absolute folder paths.
+Supply a starting path and optionally pass an array of patterns to 🚫 skip directories using strings or `RegExp`s.

-You can also 🚫 skip folders by passing an array of patterns.
-Each pattern may be a plain string or a `RegExp`.
-See the example below.
+See the example below for details.

 ## Usage